 Beyond the money, foreign adoptions have become a legal minefield in recent years with countries such as Belarus, Guatemala, Nepal, and Vietnam among those with revised laws or prohibit inter-country adoption entirely.

-In a Washington Post op-ed column, Slamming the Door on Adoption, Elizabeth Bartholet, professor and director of the Child Advocacy Program at Harvard Law School, explains why altered international rulings deny what should be all children's fundamental human right: "to be nurtured in their formative years by permanent parents in real families."
+, Elizabeth Bartholet, professor and director of the Child Advocacy Program at Harvard Law School, explains why altered international rulings deny what should be all children's fundamental human right: "to be nurtured in their formative years by permanent parents in real families."
 As a result of new policies, the number of children being adopted internationally has dropped; Americans still represent about half of all inter-country adoptions.

 With tighter rules, the delays are longer.
 The governmental group, Child Welfare Information Gateway, reports that the home study alone, required of all families seeking to adopt, takes from 2 to 10 months.
 Adoptions from China, for instance, generally took 12-14 months; today adoptive parents are looking at a two-year or longer wait.
 Under China's revised regulations, you must now be married, have a high school diploma, a minimum net worth of $80,000 and a body mass index under 40 to qualify to adopt.